CP1404/Practicals/prac_06/README.md

 - Create a new branch, `prac_06_feedback`.
 - Do your prac work.

-Expectations and marking for this prac include both requesting and doing a code review.
+Expectations for this prac include both requesting and doing a code review.
-See submission details at the end of the prac.

 ## Classes